 - pinch of cinnamon

 - Rim a cocktail glass with caramel sauce.

-- Shake the eggnog, Amaretto and vodka together in a shaker filled halfway with ice.
+- Shake the eggnog, Amaretto, vodka, nutmeg and cinnamon together in a shaker filled halfway with ice.

-- Strain into a cocktail glass and garnish with more cinnamon.
+- Strain into a cocktail glass and garnish with more cinnamon if desired.

 - Category: Cocktails